 Delight - We book meetings with qualified leads and ensure that the hand-off between the prospects and our clients is seamless and straightforward.
 Throughout the process, we look for opportunities to take more weight off the sales teams’ shoulders so they can focus on what they do best -- closing deals.

-Back in 2016, MarketLauncher experienced a 20% spike in growth with over 30% of new customers coming from people we already knew.
+A few years back, MarketLauncher experienced a 20% spike in growth with over 30% of new customers coming from people we already knew.
 That included former client contacts who had moved to new companies and brought us along with them, current clients who shared their positive experiences with colleagues, and friends and followers who spread the word.
 We call these people our FANs (Former Account, New Success).

 We realized early on that, while providing a great customer experience is essential, so is proactively nurturing and developing that FAN base to get the most sales opportunity possible.
 The following year, we targeted our campaigns directly to our FANs and saw new business spike again by 10%.
 We were ready to bring in the big dogs.

-In 2018, we assigned a dedicated business development manager to focus on FAN outreach, including targeted content and personalized messaging.
+We assigned a dedicated business development manager to focus on FAN outreach, including targeted content and personalized messaging.
 This time, our revenue jumped 34% with more than half coming from our FANs.
 HubSpot’s analytics tools have given us full visibility into our progress and automated the process to give us more time for sales activity.

 It’s not enough to just have an active FAN base.
 After years of perfecting our own reengagement strategy, we’ve begun helping our clients develop nurturing strategies for their FANs.